 I’m pretty sure there’s nothing authentically Cantonese about these wings, but my mom has been making Cantonese Chicken Wings since we were kids.
-It’s a simple recipe with just a few ingredients but the result is tasty zesty tender wings.
+It’s a great recipe with just a few common ingredients but the result is tasty zesty tender wings.
 I’m guessing this is one of those women’s magazine recipes but don’t be fooled by the basic ingredients.
 The flavours really work together.
 I promise, you won’t be disappointed.

 WAY back in the day, chicken wings were cheap.
 Once the good parts like the legs and breasts were cut off, the wings were the pieces no one wanted.
 They were good for soup, but that was about it.
 My mom was amazing at creating meals on a budget and she could feed our family of 6 some pretty delicious meals without spending a fortune.
 Including this one.Click here to jump right to the recipe.

 We all still make many of mom’s recipes.
 Except liver.
 None of us ever cook liver.

 Now that chicken wings are popular they’re expensive and not always available.
 I don’t mean the tiny wing pieces that are mostly skin and bones.
 I’m talking about real full chicken wings.
 If you can’t find them you can make this with thighs or small drumsticks.
 I often do.
 But in keeping with the original recipe, I’m using real wings.
 They can vary in size so hopefully you can find some that aren’t too small.

 The most important step is getting as much fat out of the skin as possible.
 This takes some patience but it’s worth it.
 Mix together oil and soy sauce.
 Well, mix as well as you can but you’ll see that they don’t combine well.
 Use cooking oil, NOT olive oil.
 You’re going to be searing the skin under the broiler and olive oil can’t withstand high heat as well as other oils.
 Canola or vegetable oil work well.
 You have to literally blacken the skin.